 Then, when they discovered they could "tailor" a virus to carry the altered DNA into the cells, the excitement was tremendous.
 And the opportunity irresistible.
 What harm could it possibly do?
-And after all, there was no law against experimenting, just on themselves...
+And after all, there was no law against experimenting a little, just on themselves...

-Of course, the virus somehow mutated slightly in the process and got away from them, and a mild plague swept the world, rearranging everyone's DNA.
+Unfortunately, the virus somehow mutated slightly (as viruses sometimes do) in the process and got away from them, and a mild plague swept the world, rearranging everyone's DNA.
 It even included all mammals.
 No one had another cold, and colds in progress abruptly disappeared.
 To their surprise, some of the more deadly types of pneumonia and flu also vanished, but they happily took the credit for that as well.
 That was when the group of scientists announced having caused what people had started calling The Change and all that now-regrettable publicity had happened.

-However, just about that same time, people began to realize that something else had changed.
+At that time, people began to realize that something else had changed.
 Without the scientists at all understanding how it could have happened, people could suddenly levitate.
-Ooops!
+Oops!
 And they could teleport.
 A few people could almost read minds.
 Or at least, some nascent sense was coming into play there, though at first no one was quite certain just what it was.
 It was unreliable enough to call it impossible.

-Localized and virtually unknown diseases suddenly spread world wide.
-Martha Jackson, an epidemologist, and her colleagues were working frantically, while all of the people like Robert March, the customs inspector, Sally Mays, the stewardess, and Dan Jones, a top engineer in the car industry, were hopelessly unemployed.
+Localized and virtually unknown diseases suddenly spread world-wide.
+Martha Jackson, an epidemiologist, and her colleagues were working frantically, while all of the people like Robert March, the customs inspector, Sally Mays, the stewardess, and Dan Jones, a top engineer in the car industry, were hopelessly unemployed.

 The use of DNA therapy for anything was forbidden by almost every rich government and its oligarchy.
 The poorer ones seemed to feel they hadn't anything much to complain about, once they got rid of their dictators.